Health and Welfare

 Our students’ welfare is very important to us and we have a number of avenues of support for College members with any kind of problem, and can help anyone experiencing difficulties to make contact with further sources of support in the wider University, if appropriate.
 We encourage students experiencing difficulties to seek confidential help as soon as possible from any of the people mentioned below (who are not noted in any particular order), or anyone in College they have a good rapport with.
 We are committed to helping our students and enabling them to have the best experience possible at Worcester.

 Students are encouraged to speak to their assigned ‘Moral Tutor ‘(who has responsibility for their students’ welfare) in the first instance, particularly about any academic-related matters.
 A further panel of Additional Moral Tutors is available, if a student would be feel more comfortable speaking to someone other than their Tutor.

 The College Doctor’s practice is situated on Beaumont Street, a couple of hundred yards from the main entrance.
 Students are expected to register with the surgery when they arrive in Oxford.

-The College Nurse, Mrs Anne Harpin, has daily drop-in sessions on site and is always available by email or phone.
+The College Nurse (pending appointment), has weekday drop-in sessions on site and will be available by email or phone.

 The Dean Team

-The Dean, Dr Ben Morgan, is responsible for the general welfare of all students, and he is supported by the Assistant Dean, Ms Hannah Ryley and Junior Deans, all of whom are graduate students.
-There are also Wardens located in residential buildings.
+The Dean, Dr Ben Morgan, is responsible for the general welfare of all students, and he is supported by the Assistant Dean, Dr Hannah Ryley and Junior Deans, all of whom are graduate students and are Wardens of residential buildings.
 Students can contact any member of the Dean Team for help with any kind of issue or problem.

 Student Welfare Officer